alaminwebdev/eloquentORM/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About Eloquent ORM
+Laravel includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+When using Eloquent, each database table has a corresponding "Model" that is used to interact with that table.
+In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.